BenDino/Ping-Pong-Game/README.md

 # Ping-Pong-Game
-This is a game made with vscode as a replica of the OG pong game
+This is a game made with vscode as a replica of the OG pong game its a 2 player game with W and S for Player 1 and Up arrow and Down arrow keys for Player 2

 # How To Play